ElahehMohammadi/pig-game/README.md

 But be careful – if you roll a 1, your turn ends and you get zero for that round and your turn ends.

-player who has a total larger than 20 wins.
+the player who has a total >= 100 wins.